-I am a research scientist and outreach coordinator for The Ocean Health Index at the National Center for Ecological Analysis and Synthesis in Santa Barbara, California, USA.
+I am a research scientist for The Ocean Health Index at the National Center for Ecological Analysis and Synthesis in Santa Barbara, California, USA.

 I earned my PhD from Stanford University in 2012, based at Hopkins Marine Station in Pacific Grove, California in the Gilly Lab.
 After graduating, I conducted a postdoctoral project with collaborators from Hopkins, NOAA Southwest Fisheries Science Center, and the Monterey Bay Aquarium Research Institute (MBARI).
 I completed my undergraduate degree in Marine Biology from the University of California, Los Angeles in 2004.

 My dissertation and postdoctoral research focused on the movement and habitat of the Humboldt squid (Dosidicus gigas), a large, pelagic predator living in the eastern Pacific Ocean.
 Along with the opportunities to contribute new knowledge to scientific fields with direct ties to policy, being able to collaborate with and learn from fantastic people is why I love being a scientist.
 Please see below for highlights from my current and past work.

 ||The Ocean Health IndexThe Ocean Health Index captures the benefits people gain from oceans along with the stresses we exert to assess how healthy oceans are globally and at smaller scales.
 This project was developed by a diverse group of experts across disciplines both inside and outside of academia, and it combining environmental, economic and social information to measure the health of the oceans.|